-We are undergoing, and may in the future undertake, changes in the nature or conduct of our operations.
-For example, pursuant to an asset transfer agreement effective as of January 1, 2022, we effected a novation of all intellectual property assets of our wholly-owned UK subsidiary PepGen Limited to PepGen Inc., which resulted in the recording of a tax liability of \$4.4 million, including \$0.7 million related to an uncertain tax position.
-Going forward, operational updates may include additional transferring of assets of our UK subsidiary to PepGen Inc. or migrating functions undertaken by and/or employees engaged by our UK subsidiary to PepGen Inc. Any such action could give rise to tax liabilities for us and/or to the erosion of our tax attributes (such as net operating losses).
+We have undergone, and may in the future undertake, changes in the nature or conduct of our operations.
+For example, pursuant to an asset transfer agreement effective as of January 1, 2022, we effected a novation of all intellectual property assets of our wholly-owned UK subsidiary PepGen Limited to PepGen Inc., which resulted in the recording of a tax charge of \$3.7 million, including \$0.7 million related to an uncertain tax position.
+Any future actions regarding transfer of assets from our UK subsidiary or other international subsidiaries could give rise to tax liabilities for us and/or to the erosion of our tax attributes (such as net operating losses).